-Traditionally, on St. Lazar’s Day from 6 to 7 lassies walk around the town/village.
-They perform a variety of customs connected to the holiday.
-Most often they sing praises to all the family members.
-It is believed that a house visited by the young ladies (also known in Bulgaria as ‘lazarki’) will have good luck throughout the whole year.
+Traditionally, on St. Lazar’s Day young girls (lazarki) walk around the town/village singing and carrying flowers and blooming branches with them.
+They perform a variety of customs connected to the holiday, dressed in special traditional clothes.
+They sing to all the family members of each household they visit.
+In return, the host gifts them eggs for Easter or money.
+It is believed that a house visited by the young ladies will have good luck throughout the whole year.

 The willow twigs symbolize the palm trees placed on the ground by the people as Jesus entered Jerusalem.
 He came into the town on a donkey back and the believers put their own clothes as well on the ground.